ai4life-opencalls/oc_1_project_3/README.md

 5. Train and predict
 6. Repeat until you are happy!

-There are a few options that can potentially improve the pipeline:
+There are a few options that can potentially improve the pipeline or useful to know:
 - Check post-processing and change the threshold
 - Check using SAM predictor
+- Predict on the whole stack

-7. Export the images to tiff and, in Fiji, up-scale them by the same factor you scaled the stack down.
+7. Export the images to tiff (select layer, then `File > Save selected layers` and give it an extension, e.g. tiff) and, in Fiji, up-scale them by the same factor you scaled the stack down.

 > **Advice**: only add a few pixels at a time when you label.
 Avoid long lines,